apc-io/apc-firefox-os/README.md

 APC + Firefox OS
 ==============

-This is the official repository for Firefox OS running on APC.
+This is the official repository for Firefox OS on APC.
 Firefox OS is currently under heavy development.
-To learn more about the current state, in general, visit [Mozilla's Development site](visit https://developer.mozilla.org/en/docs/Mozilla/Firefox_OS).
+To learn more about the current state of Firefox OS, visit [its MDN page](https://developer.mozilla.org/en/docs/Mozilla/Firefox_OS).

 ## Known Issues
 Here is a list of known issues, from the perspective of an end-user: